 Float the Truckee River

 The Truckee River is the only outflow from Lake Tahoe, and the famous crystal clear waters and refreshing temps are just part of what makes this waterway so fun.
 A wild mountain river, the Truckee has ample sections of fast whitewater and rapids, as well as meandering stretches of calm water and large pools perfect for swimming.
-If you’ve ever ridden the bike path from Squaw Valley to Tahoe City, you know how inviting the River can be.
+If you’ve ever ridden the bike path from Palisades Tahoe to Tahoe City, you know how inviting the River can be.
 This summer, grab a tube, rent a raft for a group from Truckee River Rafting, or just blow up your favorite floatie and enjoy a cool trip down the river.
 The best section to float is the five miles from Tahoe City to River Ranch – a great spot to end and grab some food or drinks on the patio.
 When rafting the river, make sure to bring plenty of water and sunscreen, wear closed-toe shoes, and don’t bring any banned items, such as glass or styrofoam.
 If you rent a raft, there is a shuttle service included.
 If you bring your own floaties, you can start the float across the street from the Chevron Station in Tahoe City.

 Cool off at Common’s Beach